EnderMan722/JustJump/README.md

 ## Term 3 Project 2026
 Race through a series of 2D levels jumping and wall jumping with only one button.
 It has levels that start out as a grassy plain to teach you how to play, then goes to a really hard lava area near the final stages of the game.
 There is also going to be a final boss.
 It will have a timer and if it runs out you lose, so you have to collect time buffs around the map for more time.
 The movement would be like the King of Thieves mobile game.

-The main character is a plant in a boot like in Wall-E. There is going to be enemies and maybe an end game boss.

-There is going to be flying hippos and an end game boss, as a floating head and hands.
+The main character is a plant in a boot like in Wall-E. There are going to be flying hippos and an end game boss, as a floating head and hands.

 There are no microtransactions in this game.
 No in game money either.